Government Affairs Intern

 This internship is part of our year-long Government Affairs internship program.
 If you are unable to join us for the spring, we welcome you to consider another period:

-- Spring internship will run from January 6 to May 31.
+- Fall internship will run from September 2nd to December 19th.

 - Spring internship will run from January 5th to May 29th, 2015.